ushnishdeybhowmik/adypu_erp/README.md

 ====================================================
 ## [1][2] - Setting Up

 Includes the initial ERP Database Structure in MYSQL, Initial Setup of The Django Server.
 Update to the README file.
 Inclusion of Log Book.
+Inclusion of activate_env.ps1.

+## [3] - Student App

+Initialised Student App